tortoise/tortoise-orm/docs/contrib/pydantic.rst

             },
             'created_at': {
                 'title': 'Created At',
-                'type': 'string',
+                'description': 'The date-time the Tournament record was created at', 'type': 'string',
                 'format': 'date-time'
             }
         }
     }

+Note how the class docstring and doc-comment ``#: `` is included as descriptions in the Schema.

 To serialise an object it is simply *(in an async context)*: